 Mabamba Shoebill Excursion

-1 Day Mabamba Swamp Tour; This birding excursion takes you to Mabamba swamp to look out for the elusive shoebill stork.
-This is the most reliable place to see the shoebill in Uganda.
-Mabamba swamp is located in the west of Entebbe on the northern shores of Lake Victoria.
-Areas where the bird is commonly spotted are accessed by sailing in a dugout canoe with the sailor and an expert birding guide.
+1 Day Mabamba Swamp Tour ; This birding excursion takes you to Mabamba swamp to look out for the elusive shoebill stork.
+Mabamba is the most reliable place to see the shoebill stork in Uganda.
+It is located in the west of Entebbe on the northern shores of Lake Victoria.
+Areas where the bird is commonly spotted are accessed after sailing in a dugout canoe with the sailor and an expert birding guide.

-Details and programme of the shoebill birding tour
+Details and program of the shoebill birding tour

-You will wake up early, have breakfast at your lodge and meet your safari guide.
+You will wake up early morning, have breakfast at your lodge and meet your safari guide.
 Drive from your lodge to Mabamba where you will meet your guide site guide for the day.
-It will run from morning to the afternoon.
-It is also possible to start the tour in the afternoon and end in the evening.
+The tour will run from morning to afternoon, and it is also fine to start the tour in the afternoon and end in the evening.

 Best time of the day to spot the shoebill